Suzaku Kururugi: In Code Geass: Lelouch of the Rebellion

-Realizing that he has been naïve, Suzaku decides that the ends are more important than the means used to reach them and takes a more active approach to becoming Knight of One, offering to kill the Emperor for Schneizel.
-Schneizel agrees and Suzaku heads to Kamine Island to complete his mission, as well as kill the one responsible for the chain of events leading to Lelouch's actions and Euphemia's death.
-However, Suzaku is derailed by the Knight of One, Bismarck Waldstein, eventually submitting to his Geass and falling back.
-He later enters the Sword of Akasha with C.C. and agrees with Lelouch that the wishes of Charles and Marianne are selfish, even stopping Marianne from approaching Lelouch.
+Realizing that he has been naïve, Suzaku takes a more active approach to becoming Knight of One, offering to kill the Emperor for Schneize.
+He enters the Sword of Akasha with C.C. and agrees with Lelouch that the wishes of Charles and Marianne are selfish, even stopping Marianne from approaching Lelouch.
 One month later, he assists Lelouch in taking the throne, becoming his "Knight of Zero."
 When the surviving Knights of the Round attempt to remove Lelouch from power, Suzaku easily defeats them with his new Lancelot Albion (ラン スロット アルビオン, Ransurotto Arubio).
 He also assists in taking the U.F.N. leaders hostage.
 During the battle against Schneizel and the Black Knights, he joins Lelouch in boarding the Damocles.
 Kallen manages to land a fatal blow on the Lancelot while his last attack disables her Knightmare.
 Suzaku is believed to have died in the blast, but he reappears before the world as the new Zero to kill Lelouch, now the despised tyrannical Emperor of the world, as part of their plan for world peace.
-Afterwards Suzaku becomes Nunnally's protector.
+Afterwards, Suzaku becomes Nunnally's protector.